baidyprod/Python_Pro/Url-and-cookie-parse/README.md

 # Homework - Working with git, making parsing functions

-This repository contains the implementation of two parsing functions: `parse` and `parse_cookie`.
+This homework project contains the implementation of two parsing functions: `parse` and `parse_cookie`.
 The purpose of these functions is to process and extract information from input data.

 ## parse function